fadedpez/dnd5e-roomgen/docs/API_INTEGRATION.md

 }

-// Convert API monsters to room service configs monsterConfigs := services.ConvertAPIMonsterSliceToConfigs(apiMonsters, 2) // 2 of each monster
+// Convert API monsters to room service configs monsterConfigs := services.ConvertAPIMonsterSliceToConfigs(apiMonsters)

+// Create separate configs for each monster instance you want var finalConfigs []services.MonsterConfig for _, config := range monsterConfigs {
+    // Add two of each monster type for i := 0; i < 2; i++ {
+        // Create a copy of the config newConfig := config
+        finalConfigs = append(finalConfigs, newConfig)
+    }
+}

+// Create a room service
+roomService, err := services.NewRoomService()
+if err != nil {
+    // Handle error
+}

-// Create a room and add the monsters roomService := services.NewRoomService() room, err := roomService.PopulateRoomWithMonsters(roomConfig, monsterConfigs)
+// Create and populate a room with the monsters room, err := roomService.GenerateRoom(roomConfig) if err != nil {
+    // Handle error
+}

+err = roomService.AddMonstersToRoom(room, finalConfigs)
 if err != nil {
     // Handle error
 }